Depression therapy illustration

 What happens in a depression therapy session?

 Sessions typically involve discussing your thoughts, emotions, and daily experiences while identifying patterns that contribute to low mood.
-Therapists may introduce practical exercises, small behavioral changes, or ways to shift thinking patterns to gradually improve energy and outlook.
+Therapists may introduce practical exercises, small behavioural changes, or ways to shift thinking patterns to gradually improve energy and outlook.

 Do I need to feel ready before starting therapy for depression?